We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Since gray hair is also weaker than fully pigmented strands, it’s important to look for shampoo ingredients that won’t damage your hair.
 You should consider steering clear of the following:

-Gray hair requires protection from specialized shampoos that are specific to your color, much in the same way that color-treated hair, damaged hair, and thin hair all have specific needs to maintain their shine and luster.
+Maintaining your gray hair’s shine and luster requires specialized shampoos that are specific to your color — much in the same way that color-treated, damaged, and thin hair all have specific needs to maintain their shine and luster.